Board Policy 3007: https://mybay.baycollege.edu/ICS/Community/Board_of_Trustees_Policies.jnz

 Bay College provides opportunities for students to gain the knowledge, skills, judgment, and wisdom they need to function in society as responsible citizens.
 Plagiarism, falsifying data, and other forms of academic dishonesty are inconsistent with the college’s goals and mission.
 Students are expected to pursue their education at Bay College with honor and integrity.

 The following list contains definitions of the main categories of academic dishonesty.
+These categories also pertain to websites, apps, AI, or other technology applications that may not be used to generate assignments and less specifically allowed by the instructor.
 Students should work closely with individual instructors to keep informed about specific policies of a particular class.

-Students may not present the ideas or written works of others as their own.
+Students may not present the ideas or written works of others or artificial intelligence as their own.